laoszu/simple-neural-network/README.md

 I decided to use SDL with C++, because ~~I like suffering~~ it wanted to try something new as well. ~~...Aand I got over-C-ed during my univeristy course 😊~~.

 # Background

-MLP (<b>m</b>ulti<b>l</b>ayer <b>p</b>erceptron) is

-The whole network contains an input layer, a hidden layer (modifiable) and an output layer.
-The hidden layer contains neurons that implement the McCulloch-Pitts mathematical model.
+MLP (<b>m</b>ulti<b>l</b>ayer <b>p</b>erceptron) is a type of neural network composed of an input layer, one or more hidden layers, and an output layer.
+The hidden layers consist of neurons based on the McCulloch-Pitts mathematical model.

-Each neuron in the non-input layers has an "activation function".
-I chose the tanh function because its values are symmetrical around 0 --- I noticed that the training doesn't converge to 0.5 all the time, as it did with the sigmoid function.

-Training starts with **forward propagation** (also known as feed-forward).
-It goes through the entire network, calculating the values of the new neurons, with randomly generated weights between them, to reach the output layer.
-Then the error is calculated (result in the output layer minus the expected output set) and then the **backward propagation** through the network happens: the weights are adjusted accordingly.
-After a bunch of tests, the network correctly "guesses" the correct result.
+Each neuron (except those in the input layer) uses an activation function to introduce non-linearity.
+I chose the *tanh* function because it is symmetric around zero - unlike the sigmoid function, which tends to push outputs toward 0.5.
+With tanh, I noticed improved convergence during training.

+The training process starts with forward propagation (also called feed-forward), where inputs move through the network using randomly initialized weights to compute outputs.
+The output is then compared to the expected result to compute the error.
+This is followed by backward propagation, where the error is used to update the weights in a way that reduces the overall loss.

-I added bias neurons to each layer to shift the values to better fit the network to the training data.
+I also included bias neurons in each layer to help shift activation values, allowing the network to better fit the training data.

 # How to run?
-> "Fast!"

-> \-Jonek
 ```
 git clone https://github.com/dziobex/simple-neural-network.git
 cd simple-neural-network